Cuban War of Independence: War

-On December 25, 1894, three ships – the Lagonda, the Almadis and the Baracoa – set sail for Cuba from Fernandina Beach, Florida, loaded with soldiers and weapons.
+On Christmas Day, 1894, three ships – the Lagonda, the Almadis and the Baracoa – set sail for Cuba from Fernandina Beach, Florida, loaded with soldiers and weapons.
 Two of the ships were seized by American authorities in early January, but the proceedings went ahead.
-Marti himself did not leave for Montecristi until January 31; it was on this trip that he would meet with General Maximo Gomez to finalize another invasion plan of Cuba.
+Martí himself did not leave for Montecristi until January 31; it was on this trip that he would meet with General Máximo Gómez to finalize another invasion plan of Cuba.

-The insurrection began on February 24, 1895, with uprisings all across the island.
-Marti and Gomez had planned a well-organized uprising that would work to eventually remove Spain from the island nation, though progress would be slow and cost many lives.
-Word of the beginning of the revolution reached Marti and Gomez by the end of February.
+The insurrection began on February 24, 1895.
+Martí and Gómez had organized an uprising that would work to eventually remove Spain from the island nation, though progress would end up slower than expected and cost many lives.
+Word of the beginning of the revolution reached Martí and Gómez by the end of February.